coffeeboost/Bond-Price-Visualization/README.md

 # Bond-Price-Visualization

-CLone and run `conda install --file requirements.txt -c plotly -c conda-forge -c anaconda -c pytorch && pip install pyvalet==0.1` then `python app.py`
+Clone and run `conda install --file requirements.txt -c plotly -c conda-forge -c anaconda -c pytorch && pip install pyvalet==0.1` then `python app.py`

 ## Description:
 This is a visualization project started in summer 2020.
 The main goal was to learn tools that went into building websites and pretty graphs.
 A few years later, I added forecasting components based on techniques and algorithms I learned during university.